Grammar / B2 Grammar lessons and exercises / Distancing: Expressions and passive of reporting verbs / Page 3

 Seem/appear

-It seems/appears that + clause
+It seems/appears + that-clause

 • It seems/appears that the new series will begin shooting in about two months.

-It would seem/appear that
+It would seem/appear + that-clause

 It means the same as it seems that, but it is more formal.